Ingrown Toenail Treatment in Bellevue, WA

 Matrixectomy

-For chronic or recurrent ingrown nails, a matrixectomy is a permanent ingrown toenail removal procedure.
+For chronic or recurrent ingrown nails, a matrixectomy is a permanent, in-office solution for ingrown toenails.
 After carefully removing the ingrown section of nail, Dr. Hubert Lee performs a chemical matrixectomy using phenol or sodium hydroxide to target the root of the nail.
-This prevents regrowth of the problematic edge of the nail while preserving the healthy portion.
+This prevents regrowth of the painful edge of the nail while preserving the healthy portion.

 Post-procedure recovery can last from a few days to a few weeks, depending on the severity of the ingrown nail and type of procedure performed.